visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/IntegralCurve_operator.rst

 Field Data
     The seed points are defined by another operator and passed to the Integral Curve operator.
-The array containing the seed points must begin its name with "Seed Points".
+The name of the array containing the seed points must begin with the string "Seed Points".

 Up Axis
     The "up axis" serves as the "Y" axis embedded in the plane or circle.